cyberchitta/openai_ex/README.md

 * An [Image Generation UI](https://hexdocs.pm/openai_ex/images.html)

 These are hosted on [hexdocs](https://hexdocs.pm/openai_ex) and can be used as inspiration / starters for your own projects.

-Discussion and announcements are on [this thread in Elixir Forum](https://elixirforum.com/t/openai-ex-openai-api-client-library/)

 ## Development